SUSE Manager Daemon (rhnsd)

 Start the daemon with

-By default, it will check every four hours for new actions.
+By default, it checks every four hours for new actions.
 This means it can take some time for clients to execute scheduled actions.

 To check for updates,